bitshifter/bitshifter.github.io/_posts/2018-04-29-rust-ray-tracer-in-one-weekend.md

 Note that in Rust [struct data](https://doc.rust-lang.org/book/second-edition/ch05-01-defining-structs.html) is declared separately to it's [methods](https://doc.rust-lang.org/book/second-edition/ch05-03-method-syntax.html) (the `impl`) and the [trait](https://doc.rust-lang.org/book/second-edition/ch10-02-traits.html) implementation is separate again.
 Personally I like this separation of data from implementation, I think it makes it easier to focus on what the data is.
 The first method parameter is `&self`, Rust uses an explicit `self` instead of the implicit `this` used in C++ method calls.
 Variables are immutable by default, so our output variables here are declared as mutable references with `&mut`.

 That ends up feeling pretty similar to the C++ code.
 In the  RTIAW code the `sphere` object owns the `material`.
 This means `material` is heap allocated as each concrete material type could be a different size, the easy approach is to heap allocate the object and store a pointer to it.
 This is also true in Rust, if I wanted my `Sphere` to own a `Material` object I would need to store a `Box<Material>` on the `Sphere`.
-You can think of [`Box`](https://doc.rust-lang.org/book/second-edition/ch15-01-box.html) as similar to `std::unique_ptr` in C++.
+You can think of a [box](https://doc.rust-lang.org/book/second-edition/ch15-01-box.html) as similar to `std::unique_ptr` in C++.

 Since there are a small number of materials and the data size of the different types of materials is not large I decided to implement these with Rust [enums](https://doc.rust-lang.org/book/second-edition/ch06-01-defining-an-enum.html) instead.
 Using enums has the advantage that their size is know at compile time so we can store them by value instead of by pointer and avoid some allocations and indirection.
 My enum looks like this: